peterjinweigu/School-Projects/Letter Mutation/documentation.md

 ```Java
 Queue<String> queue
 ```
-We will use a Queue to store the current words that we have traveled to.
-Because the the Queue data structure is first-in-first-out, it is perfect for breadth-first-search.
+We will use a Queue to store a dynamic list of neighbours that we yet to search Because the the Queue data structure is first-in-first-out, it is perfect for breadth-first-search.
 ```Java
  ArrayList<String> dictionary
 ```